manorrock/aegean/README.md

 Congratulations you are now running Manorrock Aegean!

-## Testing SNAPSHOT versions
+## Testing our development version

-Upon every build we push a SNAPSHOT version to Docker Hub.
-If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.
+Upon every build we push our development version to Docker Hub.
+If you want to give the version under development a test drive use `latest` as the version for the instructions above.

 ## Important notice